Akiem Hicks: 2021

 Hicks started his 2021 season with a half sack in a Week 1 game against the Los Angeles Rams sacking Matthew Stafford in a 34–14 loss.
 Hicks played in weeks 2 and 3 and was injured for weeks 4 and 5.
 Hicks came back for week 6 to face Aaron Rodgers and the Green Bay Packers, where he recorded another sack in a 24–14 loss.
 Hicks was injured again for week 7 but would come back to play in two more games before the Chicago Bears week 10 bye.
-Hicks again missed weeks 11–14 with a ankle sprain before coming back in week 15 against the Minnesota Vikings and sacked Kirk Cousins 2 times in a home game that saw Kirk Cousins throw for a career low in yards of only 87 in a 17–9 loss.
+Hicks again missed weeks 11–14 with an ankle sprain before coming back in week 15 against the Minnesota Vikings and sacked Kirk Cousins two times in a home game that saw Cousins throw for a career low in yards of only 87 in a 17–9 loss.

 Tampa Bay Buccaneers

 On June 2, 2022, Hicks signed with the Tampa Bay Buccaneers.
+On September 20, 2022, it was announced that Hicks would miss at least a month of action after suffering a torn plantar fascia in Week 2 against the New Orleans Saints.